szefo09/dm-ocg-octgn/README.md

   - **Shtra** and **Aqua Deformer**: Both Players return Mana to Hand.
   - **Phal Pierro, Apocalyptic Guardian**: Works like Phal Eega when it destroys itself.
   - **Apocalypse Day**: No longer counts Baits into the 6 card count.
+  - **Volcanic Arrows**: Allows you to destroy your own creature too.
 - **Mechanics Fixes**
   - **Player B’s Card Choice Order**: Fixed inconsistent order when selecting cards.
   - **Targeting Issue**: Resolved infinite wait if a card required more targets than available on the field (for Destroy/Bounce effects).